YagoLopez/seez-recruitement-frontend/README.md

 ### Deadline

-We expect this exercice to be done in a cuple of days but you could ask for more time if needed.
+We expect this exercice to be done in a couple of days but you could ask for more time if needed.

 ### Hand-over